 How do pensions work?

-You can organise your own personal pension where you’ll make regular contributions to build up a pension pot that you can then access usually once you turn 55, this will be increasing to 57 in 2028.
+You can organise your own personal pension where you’ll make regular contributions to build up a pension pot that you can then access once you turn 55 (this will be increasing to 57 in 2028).
 This is a popular option for anyone who is self-employed and may not have access to a workplace pension.

-Workplace pensions vary, but typically an employee and employer will pay a set percentage of the employee’s monthly income into their pension.
-By law, employers are required to offer you a workplace pension.
+Workplace pensions can be different to one another, but typically an employee and employer will pay a set percentage of the employee’s monthly income into their pension.
+By law, employers have to offer you a workplace pension.

 The two main workplace pension choices are: